Dave Kane is the weekend nighttime voice of "Weekend Gold", heard Saturday and Sunday nights from 6:00pm to 10:00pm on saxonburgradio.com.

-Bethany Snyder is the newest member of the saxonburgradio.com and AM 1620 on-air staff.
-She hosts our "After Dark" show seven nights a week from 10:00pm to 6:00am on saxonburgradio.com and AM 1620.
+Bethany Snyder is the newest member of the saxonburgradio.com on-air staff.
+She hosts our "After Dark" show seven nights a week from 10:00pm to 6:00am on saxonburgradio.com.

-Bob E. Bell is our chief spinner of Weekend Gold, heard every Saturday and Sunday from 10 until 2 on saxonburgradio.com.
+Robert Emory Bell is our chief spinner of Weekend Gold, heard every Saturday and Sunday from 10 until 2 on saxonburgradio.com.
 He is also the station's promotions manager.

 Born in Youngstown, Ohio, Bob's first job in radio came at the tender age of 13; as a summer fill-in news anchor on WIUP-FM in Indiana, PA.
 At 16, he'd get his first real exposure to Weekend Gold-style music, working nights and weekends at WCQO (later WNQQ) in Blairsville, including a stint as the original host of its "Jukebox Saturday Night" oldies program.
 Bob would step away from radio for a few years to attend college, but resurfaced in Punxsutawney with WECZ and WPXZ, plus fill-ins at Pittsburgh's WIXZ.
 After college he'd return to radio in Blairsville, as the evening voice at the re-christened WLCY and its new Latrobe sister station, 1480 WCNS.
 In 1994 he'd move south and leave radio for a while, citing a desire "to have a job where I could splurge on frivolous things... like food."
 But after two decades away, the music of Weekend Gold and the chance to work with Ken Hawk convinced him to return to the airwaves in western Pennsylvania.
 "I'm really excited about what's being done here, and hope I can be a vital part of AM 1620 and Saxonburgradio.com for a long, long time to come!"
 So far so good, Bob!